anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 * GraphiQL to test queries against deployed subgraphs and the NFTs you’ve just minted **Note**: These tools are entirely optional.

-The training-toolkit enables you to deploy a simplified EIP-721 NFT smart contract and mint random items right away to test your subgraph queries against items you control:
+The training-toolkit enables you to deploy a [simplified EIP-721 NFT smart contract](https://github.com/Palm-Network/training-toolkit/blob/main/contracts/NFT.sol) and mint random items right away to test your subgraph queries against items you control:

 **Steps:**

 If this is your first time interacting with the Palm Network, please refer to the [connect with testnet](Get-Started/Connect/Testnet.md) or [mainnet](Get-Started/Connect/Mainnet.md) article.
-Once you are granted access:
+Once you are granted access to the network:

 1. **Clone the repo**
 ``` bash